domapic/domapic-base/README.md

 user | Standard users | Interact with all services admin | System administrators | Full access

 To make easier the configuration and connection between services and the controller, all services share the same password.
-Despite this, each one will added as a different user when the pairing is executed.
+Despite this, each one will be added as a different user when the pairing is executed.
 Another password is shared between all plugins.

 The admin and users has it own password each one, and has to be defined when the user is added.